 Well, Mason jumps!
 He lands on both feet and hands, pauses, looks up and giggles at Ms. Lee who just witnessed his first (of many) leaps off the biggest climbing structure on the playground.

 Whew!
-We’ve all been there, the mild anxiety of watching children test, understand, and push their limits as they learn about their bodies and minds.
+We’ve all been there, the mild anxiety of watching children test, understand, and push their limits as they learn about their bodies and minds through physical activity.
 These formative experiences that involve self-imposed risks are essential for children to develop in a well-rounded way and acquire skills that “just can’t be taught.”
 Rough and tumble play is important for child cognitive development.

 What is rough-and-tumble play?